 Configure the Decision Operator

-Formula operator.
-If this expression is true, the Decision passes your data through the upper output port.
-If this expression is false, the Decision passes your data through the lower output port.
-So, your Create Field operator serves as the input here, passing along data from your dtFortuneFive
+The Decision operator determines whether there are more submissions to create by evaluating the expression from your Decision Argument Formula operator.
+If the expression is true, the Decision operator passes your data through the upper output port.
+If false, it passes the data through the lower output port.
+Here, your Create Field operator provides the input, passing data from your dtFortuneFive Data Table component, and the Decision Argument Formula operator provides the argument.

 Drag and drop a Decision operator onto the Data Workflow canvas.